Emik03/BotCar/README.md

 ## Deprecation Notice

 After 2 years of maintainance, the bot has run its course on my maintainance.
-[The touch has been passed](https://github.com/PanForPancakes/dripcarbot) and will continue without me.
+[The torch has been passed](https://github.com/PanForPancakes/dripcarbot) and will continue without me.
 Thank you for the unending support, drip car connoisseurs.

 Long live, automodrip.